 (d) If the occurrence of Forced and/or Planned Outages results in a Generation Resource being two contingencies away from SSR vulnerability, ERCOT shall take action to mitigate SSR vulnerability to the affected Generation Resource.
 ERCOT shall consider the actions in the following order unless reliability considerations dictate a different order.
 Actions that may be considered are:

-(i) No action if the affected Generation Resource is equipped with SSR Protection and has elected for ERCOT to forego action to mitigate SSR vulnerability;
+(i) No action if the affected Generation Resource is equipped with SSO Protection and has elected for ERCOT to forego action to mitigate SSR vulnerability;

 (ii) Coordinate with TSPs to withdraw or restore an Outage within eight hours if feasible;